Directives - Table of Contents|

 Dr. David Michaels

-These three chapters provide technical information and guidance to help Compliance Safety and Health Officers (CSHOs) evaluate chemical and some types of biological exposures in the workplace.
-The content is based on the previous versions of the chapters as well as currently available research publications, OSHA standards, and consensus standards.
+This chapter (Section IV (Safety Hazards), Chapter 5), provides technical information for Compliance Safety and Health Officers (CHSOs) to evaluate safety and health hazards in ethanol-for-fuel manufacturing facilities.
+The content is based on currently available research publications, OSHA standards, and consensus standards.

 Click here for the full text of the chapter